 No. Graduate Division does not allow deferments.
 If you are admitted but are unable to attend your admission quarter, you must reapply for admission.
 Readmission is not guaranteed.

 In order to officially inform the GGSE that you wish to attend or not attend UCSB, you need to complete the Statement of Intent to Register (SIR) online.
 The SIR can be accessed through your online application.
 Please login to your electronic application and look for the (SIR).
 Once completed the GGSE will be able to view your decision to attend or not attend UCSB.
 For more information please consult your admit letter.

-A GPA of 3.0 is required to be considered for admission, without an exception from the University Graduate Division. ; However, we recommend that applicants have a GPA of 3.5-3.7 or above as well as GRE scores in the 1100-1200 range or above in order to be competitive.
+A GPA of 3.0 is required to be considered for admission, without an exception from the University Graduate Division.
+However, we recommend that applicants have a GPA of 3.5-3.7 or above.

 Most students enter after having completed a B.A./B.S. degree with a major in psychology, but this is not a requirement.
 Regardless of undergraduate major, newly admitted students who have not taken introductory undergraduate or graduate courses in human development, psychological measurement, and statistics in the past five years are required to take graduate-level courses in these areas during their first year in the program.
 Taking these classes before applying would make someone a more competitive applicant.